Quality or Quantity? On Data Scale and Diversity in Adapting Large Language Models for Low-Resource Translation: Introduction

 Recently, the role of \textbf{parallel data at scale}, long viewed as fundamental to the success of NMT models, has come into question in the era of LLM-MT systems.
-Motivated by the modest gains of training on 300M parallel sentences \citep{yang2023bigtranslate}, and the surprising benefits of scaling \emph{down} during SFT \citep{zhou2023lima}, subsequent works have used only tens of thousands of human-written bitext for LLM-MT \citep{zhang2023bayling, alves2024tower, xu2024a} -- with SFT scaling laws further showing the early plateau of LLM-MT performance \citep{zhang2024when}.
+Motivated by the modest gains of training on 300M parallel sentences \citep{yang2023bigtranslate}, and the surprising benefits of scaling \emph{down} during SFT \citep{zhou2023lima}, subsequent works have used only tens of thousands of human-written bitext for LLM-MT \citep{zhang2023bayling, alves2024tower, xu2024a}---with SFT scaling laws further showing the early plateau of LLM-MT performance \citep{zhang2024when}.
 Even more surprisingly, \citet{zhu2024fine} showed MT abilities emerging with just 32 SFT examples!
 However, these explorations concern LLMs pre-trained on several billions of tokens in the languages in question.
-We revisit these notions for low-resource MT and work with languages having datasets that are 2-3 orders of magnitude smallerTable \ref{table:scale_comparison_relatedworks} compares the scale of the datasets involved in our work and related research.
-We discover that for low-resource MT, \textit{parallel data is critical} not just during CPT, but even more so during SFT - in direct contrast with research on high-resource languages (HRLs).
+We revisit these notions for low-resource MT and work with languages having datasets that are 2-3 orders of magnitude smaller.
+In Table \ref{table:scale_comparison_relatedworks} we compare the scale of the datasets used in our work and related research.
+We discover that for low-resource MT, \textit{parallel data is critical} not just during CPT, but even more so during SFT---in direct contrast with research on high-resource languages (HRLs).

 Next, \textbf{diversity} in tasks, prompts, and datasets during SFT has been shown to significantly improve model performance across a range of tasks \citep{mishra-etal-2022-cross, chung2024scaling}.
-MT instructions have been shown to majorly improve diverse multilingual tasks \citep{ranaldi-pucci-2023-english, zhu2023extrapolating, alves2024tower}.
-With regard to linguistic diversity, \citet{muennighoff-etal-2023-crosslingual} showed that MT data in seen languages can help boost unseen language performance.
-Inspired by these findings, we study if diversity could truly enrich SFT if our goal is solely low-resource MT for a fixed set of pairs.
-By conducting experiments across a range of tasks and MT directions with SFT datasets of varying compositions, we establish that \textit{diversity leads to negative interference}, and fine-tuning on multilingual MT is the optimal strategy.
-In fact, we observe that training for more epochs on MT data is more effective than curating and training on a diverse dataset of the same size.
+MT instructions have been shown to not just boost translation performance in unseen languages~\citep{muennighoff-etal-2023-crosslingual}, but also enhance LLM capabilities across diverse multilingual generation tasks \citep{ranaldi-pucci-2023-english, zhu2023extrapolating}.
+Inspired by these findings, we study if SFT diversity could benefit low-resource LLM-MT systems too.
+By conducting experiments across a range of tasks and language pairs with SFT datasets of varying compositions, we establish that \textit{diversity leads to negative interference} and fine-tuning on multilingual MT is the optimal strategy.
+Further, we observe that training for more epochs on MT data is more effective than curating and training on a diverse dataset of the same size.

 Our contributions are thus as follows:

 \begin{enumerate} \item In contrast to findings for high-resource LLM-MT \citep{xu2024a}, we observe that for LRLs, LLMs benefit hugely from scale of parallel data, during both CPT and SFT stages \item Linguistic and task diversity during SFT leads to negative interference for LRL LLM-MT, with focused multilingual MT fine-tuning for more epochs being the most effective recipe. \end{enumerate}